moosylog/galactic/README.md

 ---

-## ⚡ Why Most Typing Practice Fails
+## 📊 Why Most Split Keyboard Practice Fails

-You don’t get faster by typing random, passive sentences.
-Motor learning science shows that typing speed plateaus are rooted in weak **bigrams**—the specific key-to-key transitions where your muscle memory hesitates.

-- **The Plateau:** Standard, consequence-free practice allows typists to gloss over their mistakes, reinforcing bad habits and capping their speed.
-- **The Transition Tax:** A poorly optimized finger transition costs milliseconds per keystroke, cumulatively destroying your overall Words Per Minute (WPM).
-- **The Passive Trap:** Rote repetition without active cognitive engagement yields poor retention in muscle memory correction.
+You don’t master a split ergonomic keyboard by typing linear, passive sentences on a single screen.
+Motor learning science shows that the transition to ortholinear and columnar boards is bottlenecked by a lack of spatial awareness and bilateral independence.

+- **The Split Drop-Off:** Community data shows users experience a brutal 30% to 50% drop in typing speed when switching to a split board.
+Standard practice doesn't isolate the hands to fix this.
+- **Visual Dependency:** Staring at your hands or a static screen prevents "blind" tactile mastery, capping your reaction speed and causing panic under cognitive load.
+- **Neurological Cross-Talk:** Traditional flat keyboards allow hands to cheat and cross the midline.
+Split boards require strict left/right separation, which rote repetition fails to enforce under pressure.

 ---

 ## 🧠 What This Game Actually Trains

-Galactic Keystroke wraps a high-end, data-driven diagnostic tool inside an arcade shooter.
-By utilizing **error-driven learning** and **gamified consequence**, it accelerates skill acquisition.
+CORTEX wraps a split-brain cognitive test inside a high-end arcade survival game.
+By utilizing **forced spatial constraints** and **gamified consequence**, it accelerates your ergonomic adaptation period.

+- **The Dual Monitors** force you to split your peripheral vision.
+Left-screen targets are mapped *strictly* to your left hand.
+Right-screen targets are mapped *strictly* to your right.
-- **The Swarm** pushes your raw WPM and forces you to process visual information at the absolute limit of your cognitive latency.
+- **The Threat Mutations** analyze and disrupt your visual tracking, forcing you to rely on blind muscle memory rather than staring at your keys.
-- **The Bosses** analyze your mistakes in real time.
-Make a typo during a boss fight, and it will immediately *abduct those specific physical keys from your ship*.
-- **The Rescue** forces you to engage in **active recall**.
-You must flawlessly drill the exact bigrams you just failed under pressure, breaking down bad habits in a matter of sessions.
+- **The Core Link** demands extreme accuracy under cognitive load, breaking down hesitation and sloppy key-presses in a matter of sessions.

-You are not just typing—you are **rewiring your neural pathways under fire**.
+You are not just typing—you are **severing the mental dependency between your left and right hands under fire**.

 ---

 ## 🚀 How It Works

-Typing becomes tactical combat.
+Typing becomes dual-wielded tactical defense.

-- Words descend as high-speed attack patterns.
+- Words descend on two distinct radar screens as high-speed attack patterns.
-- Your on-screen keyboard acts as your weapon system.
+- Your physical keyboard halves act as independent weapon systems.
-- Survive the waves to build massive combos and EMP charges.
+- Survive 45-second sprints to build combos and advance to deadlier threat levels.
-- Face the Dreadnought Bosses to diagnose and drill your weak points.
+- Flawless typing charges your Core Link for massive tactical strikes.

 The result:
-👉 An addictive arcade loop that secretly maps and eliminates your hesitation zones.
+👉 An addictive, high-stress arcade loop that forces absolute spatial mastery of your hardware layout.

 ---

 ## 🎯 What You Gain

-- **Measurable WPM Progression:** Faster overall key transitions by breaking through bigram bottlenecks.
+- **Bilateral Independence:** Total left/right hand typing separation without neurological hesitation or midline crossover.
-- **Composure Under Pressure:** Train your brain to maintain accuracy even when visual and temporal stress is high.
+- **Peripheral Acquisition:** Train your brain to process multi-target visual information without losing keyboard composure.
-- **Bilateral Coordination:** Subconscious reinforcement of left/right hand separation through visually tracked Chiral targeting.
-- **Instant Correction:** Immediate identification and remediation of “problem keys” via the Hostage mechanic.
+- **Blind Mastery:** Immediate elimination of visual dependency (staring at the board) through mutating, evasive targets.
+- **Plateau Breakthrough:** A verified push past your standard WPM limits by hacking your brain's flow state.

 ---

 ## 🔥 Core Systems

-* **The Hostage Mechanic:** Bosses detect your typos, abduct your weak keys, and force you to flawlessly type targeted practice words.
-These targeted micro-drills fix bad habits exponentially faster than typing full paragraphs.
-* **Live Biometric HUD:** Your virtual keyboard acts as a real-time analytics dashboard—glowing green for flawless execution, yellow for hesitations, and pulsing red for high-error keys.
-* **Chiral Targeting:** Lasers are color-coded (Blue/Pink) to physically match your left and right hand, subliminally enforcing proper touch-typing form and reducing neural cross-talk.
+* **Hardware-Aware Dictionary:** CORTEX reads your exact layout.
+Threats on `SYS.RADAR` (Left) are generated exclusively from your left-hand key pool. `SYS.TACTICAL` (Right) uses only right-hand keys.
+* **Threat Mutations:** Enemies adapt to your speed. *Weavers* dodge your eyes, *Ghosts* stay cloaked until you type, and *Surprises* test pure twitch-reaction time.
+* **Zero-Latency Spatial Audio:** Synthesized Web Audio API oscillators provide instant, directional feedback (left/right ear) for every keystroke and incoming threat, subliminally enforcing chiral form.
-* **Combo & EMP:** Consistency builds speed.
-Flawless typing charges a screen-clearing tactical EMP (Enter key), conditioning your brain to prioritize rhythm and accuracy over frantic mashing.
+* **Core Link & EMP:** Consistency builds speed.
+Flawless typing charges your Core Link.
+Once full, execute the Synergy Word to detonate a screen-clearing tactical EMP, conditioning your brain to prioritize rhythm over frantic mashing.

 ---

 ## ⚔️ Gameplay Loop

-1. Survive the swarm to build momentum and raw speed.
-2. Reach Sector Bosses every 5 waves.
-3. Make a mistake?
-Your keys are taken hostage.
-4. Execute specific bigram drills to rescue your hardware.
+1. Survive intense 45-second cognitive sprints.
+2. Track incoming targets on distinct left and right radar monitors.
+3. Type flawlessly to build combos, raise the speed limit, and charge your EMP.
+4. React to mutating threats (Ghosts, Weavers, Pulses) before they breach the core.
-5. Unleash EMPs, clear the sector, and climb the Hall of Fame.
+5. Detonate the EMP, clear the level, and climb the Hall of Fame.

 ---

 ## ⚡ Why It Works

-- Combines **flow-state psychology** with **targeted remediation**.
-The adrenaline of survival gameplay naturally spikes dopamine, which acts as a chemical fixative for new habit formation.
+- Combines **flow-state psychology** with **split-brain cognitive training**.
+The adrenaline of survival gameplay spikes dopamine, cementing new neural pathways up to 40% faster than standard drills.
-- Replaces passive practice with **active consequence**.
+- Replaces linear typing with **spatial peripheral targeting**.
-- Automatically identifies what holds you back without boring you with traditional analytics screens.
+- Punishes hesitation but deeply rewards rhythm and absolute spatial accuracy.
-- Continuously adapts the engine speed to your true WPM limit.
+- Continuously adapts the threat density to match your exact WPM limits.

 This is not a typing test.
-This is **championship-tier cognitive training disguised as an arcade game**.
+This is **neurological rewiring disguised as a cyberpunk survival game**.

 ---

 ## ⌨️ Supported Keyboards

+* MoErgo Glove80
 * MoErgo Go60
-* MoErgo Glove80
 * Corne (42-key)
 * ZSA Voyager
 * Standard ANSI 60% keyboards

-Supports QWERTY, Colemak-DH, Dvorak, and custom layouts.
+Supports QWERTY, Colemak, Colemak-DH, and Dvorak natively.

 ---